 You mentioned a contract.
 If it is actually an enforceable employment contract,...Read more »

 Yes.
 North Carolina is an employment-at-wills state where an employer can take any action it wants against an employee for good reason, bad reason or no reason at all.
 As such, your friend's employer can suspend him at any time for any reason.
-Also, If your friend is not working, the employer is...Read more »
+Also, If your friend is not working, the...Read more »

 The employer may be able to based on a US Supreme Court case that expanded the "ministerial" exemption in employment law.
 It is a complex issue that you will need to consult directly with an experienced employment attorney about to get a specific answer.